wq/wq.db/README.md

 wq.db provides the following modules:

 ### [wq.db.rest]
 Extends the excellent [Django REST Framework] with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and [its own REST API].
-The core of the library is an admin-like [ModelRouter] that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a CRS-aware GeoJSON serializer/renderer.
+The core of the library is an admin-like [ModelRouter] that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a GeoJSON serializer/renderer.

 ### [wq.db.patterns]
 A collection of [design patterns]&nbsp;(e.g. [identify], [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
 These patterns are implemented as installable Django apps.